 New England has perfect Christmas weather and quite a few magnificent holiday displays to enjoy during the most joyful time of year.
 Massachusetts hosts some of the largest light displays in the country.
-Boston, Springfield, Boylston and other towns and cities across the state put on their best and most sparling decorations for the season.
+Boston, Springfield, Boylston and other towns across the state put on their best and most sparkling decorations for the season.

 Night Lights at Tower Hill Botanic Garden, Boylston (November 29–December 30, 2019)

-The Tower Hill Botanic Garden in Boylston, some 20-minute drive from Worcester, celebrates the Christmas season by switching on thousands of lights during the Night Lights (before 2018—Winter Reimagine).
-About 15 acres (6 hectares) of the gardens are covered with mesmerizing displays celebrating winter, night and nature.
+The Tower Hill Botanic Garden in Boylston, some twenty-minute drive from Worcester, celebrates the Christmas season by switching on thousands of lights during the Night Lights (before 2018—Winter Reimagine).
+About fifteen acres (6 hectares) of the gardens are covered with mesmerizing displays celebrating winter, night and nature.
 Visitors are offered seasonal drinks and fun photo ops.
-Take a walk through the woods and create some holiday memories for your family.
+Take a walk through the woods and create some holiday memories with your family and friends.

 Bright Nights at Forest Park, Springfield (November 27, 2019–January 5, 2020)